 - DNS server sends the response with the IP address of the required file transfer server.

 - The DNS client passes the IP address to the file transfer server.

 - The received IP address is used by file transfer client to access the file transfer server.

 Definition of DHCP

-DHCP is comprised of two components: a protocol which delivers host-specific configuration parameters from a DHCP server to the host and a mechanism to allocate network addresses to the hosts.
+The DHCP contains two components i.e., a protocol and mechanism.
+The protocol is used to transport host-specific configuration parameters from a DHCP server to the host and a mechanism is used to assign network addresses among the hosts.
 DHCP can quickly configure a host, everything that required for doing so is a defined range of IP addresses on a DHCP server.
 When a host gets active, it contacts to the DHCP server and request address information.The DHCP server chooses an address and allocates it to the host.
 But these addresses are leased for a particular period after the expiration of lease the host can contacts to the DHCP server and requests to extend the lease.
 This lease mechanism is very useful for finding non-working moved or switched off hosts.
 In the given cases hosts do not hold on to the addresses and addresses are returned to the address pool by the DHCP server which can be reallocated as necessary.
 It prevents the IP loss.

 Key Differences Between DNS and DHCP

 - DNS is used for resolving and recursively resolving the address to name or name to address of the host.
 On the other hand, DHCP is used for allocating the addresses to the host in the network dynamically or statically.

 - DNS uses port number 53 whereas DHCP could either use 67 or 68.

 - DHCP supports only UDP while DNS can support TCP and UDP both protocols.